Musa Cälil: During World War II

 German-occupied Poland.
 There, the Wehrmacht were assembling prisoners of Idel-Ural and Eastern nationalities in the camp.
 Cälil responded by forming a resistance group.

 In late 1942, the Wehrmacht started forming what they called "national legions".
 Among others, the Idel-Ural legion was formed in Lager Jedlnia, General Government, consisting of prisoners of war belonging to the nations of the Volga basin.
 Since the majority of the legion were Volga Tatars, the Germans usually called it the Volga-Tatar Legion.
 The Wehrmacht began preparing the legionnaires for action against the Red Army.
 Cälil joined the Wehrmacht propaganda unit for the legion under the false name of Gumeroff.
 Cälil's group set out to wreck the National Socialist plans, to convince the men to use the weapons they would be supplied with against the National Socialists themselves.
-The members of the resistance group infiltrated the editorial board of the Idel-Ural newspaper the German command produced, and printed and circulated anti-Hitler leaflets among the legionnaires into esoteric action groups consisting of five men each.
+The members of the resistance group infiltrated the editorial board of the Idel-Ural newspaper, which the German command produced, and printed and circulated anti-Hitler leaflets among the legionnaires into esoteric action groups consisting of five men each.
 The first battalion of the Volga-Tatar Legion that was sent to the Eastern Front mutinied, shot all the German officers there, and defected to the Soviet partisans in Belarus.

 Capture and death

 On 10 August 1943, he was arrested with his comrades by the Gestapo and sent to Moabit Prison in Berlin.
 He sat in a cell with Belgian patriot and resistance fighter André Timmermans and a Polish prisoner.
 Cälil studied the German language in prison to communicate with his cellmates.
-In prison, he compiled verses composed in the prison into self-made notebooks.
+In prison, he compiled verses composed in prison into self-made notebooks.
 He and his group of 12 were sentenced to death on 12 February 1944 and guillotined at Plötzensee Prison, Berlin, on August 25.
 His body was never recovered.